UCB-stat-159-f25/final-group21/README.md

 - `months_days.ipynb` : Explores and analyzes delays with respect to different months, days and hours in the day.
 - `predictions.ipynb` : Generates predictions for different models determining whether flights are delayed and by how much, and evaluates the different models' performances.
 - `figures/` : Contains generated figures and tables used in analysis.
 - `tests/` : Holds tests to verify the correctness of the codebase.
+- `pdf_builds/` : Contains PDF versions of all notebooks in the project.
 - `references.bib` : Contains bibliographic references cited in notebooks or documentation.
 - `ai_documentation.txt` : Documents how AI tools were used in the making of the project.
 - `myst.yml` : Configures MyST build settings for the project.